agentmorris/camera-trap-ml-survey/README.md

 ## CamTrapR

-I think CamTrapR generally assumes species labels, locations, etc. are in EXIF; it's agnostic about how you get them there.
+I think CamTrapR generally assumes species labels, locations, etc. are in EXIF; it&rsquo;s agnostic about how you get them there.

 > <https://cran.r-project.org/web/packages/camtrapR/index.html>